ManageIQ/manageiq-documentation/high_availability_guide/_topics/renaming_ha_appliances.md

 <div class="important">

-If you are using non-dedicated database appliances, also stop `evmserverd` on those appliances before changing their hostnames, and reconfigure `database.yml` before restarting.
+If you are using non-dedicated database appliances, also stop `manageiq` on those appliances before changing their hostnames, and reconfigure `database.yml` before restarting.

 </div>

 #### Restarting Services

-1. Start `evmserverd` on each non-database {{ site.data.product.title_short }}
+1. Start `manageiq` on each non-database {{ site.data.product.title_short }}
     appliance:

-        # systemctl start evmserverd
+        # systemctl start manageiq

-    After `evmserverd` has started successfully, all appliances will be able connect to the database.
+    After `manageiq` has started successfully, all appliances will be able connect to the database.

 2. Restart the failover monitor on the non-database